-T 11 01 Table 2.1: Summary lable on 2 2016 CSR assessment
+T 11 01 • Table 2.1: Summary lable on 2 016 CSR assessment

-Table 2.1: Summary Table on 2016 CSR assessment Overall assessment of progress with 2016 CSRs: Some CSR 1: Achieve an annual fiscal adjustment of 0,5% of GDP towards the medium-term budgetary objective in 2016 and in 2017.
+Table 2.1: Summary Table on 2016 CSR assessment Bulgaria Overall assessment of progress with 2016 CSRs: Some CSR 1: Achieve an annual fiscal adjustment of 0,5% of GDP towards the medium-term budgetary objective in 2016 and in 2017.
 Further improve tax collection and take measures to reduce the extent of the informal economy, including undeclared work.
-(MIP relevant) Some progress in improving tax collection and reducing the extent of the informal economy quality review and stress test of the banks.
+(MIP relevant) Some progress in improving tax collection and reducing the extent of the informal economy CSR 2: By the end of 2016, finalise the asset quality review and stress test of the banks.
 By the end of 2016, complete the balance-sheet review and stress test of the insurance companies and the review of private pension funds' assets.
 Take, as necessary, follow-up actions in all three sectors and continue to improve banking and non-banking supervision.
-(MIP relevant) Some progress in finalising the asset quality review and stress test of the banks Substantial progress in finalising the balance-sheet review and stress test of the insurance companies and the review of private pension funds' assets Limited progress in taking, as necessary, follow-up actions [] and in improving banking and non-banking supervision assistance, including relevant social services, and active labour market policies, in particular for the long-term unemployed and young people not in employment, education or training.
+(MIP relevant) Some progress in finalising the asset quality review and stress test of the banks Substantial progress in finalising the balance-sheet review and stress test of the insurance companies and the review of private pension funds' assets Limited progress in taking, as necessary, follow-up actions [] and in improving banking and non-banking supervision CSR 3: Reinforce and integrate social assistance, including relevant social services, and active labour market policies, in particular for the long-term unemployed and young people not in employment, education or training.
 Increase the provision of quality education for disadvantaged groups, including Roma.
 Improve the efficiency of the health system by improving access and funding, and health outcomes.
 In consultation with social partners establish guidelines and criteria for setting the minimum wage.
 Increase the coverage and adequacy of the minimum income scheme.
 (MIP relevant) CSR 4: Reform the insolvency framework to accelerate recovery and resolution procedures and improve their effectiveness and transparency.
-Increase the capacity of Some progress in reinforcing and integrating social assistance, including relevant social services, and active labour market policies [] Limited progress in increasing the provision of quality education for disadvantaged groups, including Roma Limited progress in improving the efficiency of the health system by improving access and funding, and health outcomes Limited progress in establishing guidelines and criteria for setting the minimum wage.
-Limited progress in increasing the coverage and adequacy of the minimum income scheme Limited progress Limited progress in strengthening the capacity of the Public Procurement Agency and contracting authorities and improving the design and control of public tendering procedures [] and limited progress in speeding up the introduction of e-procurement
+Increase the capacity of the courts regarding insolvency procedures.
+Strengthen the capacity of the Public Procurement Agency and contracting authorities and improve the design and control of public tendering procedures, in particular by fully implementing the National Strategy for the development of the Public Procurement Sector (2014-2020).
+Speed up Some progress in reinforcing and integrating social assistance, including relevant social services, and active labour market policies [] Limited progress in increasing the provision of quality education for disadvantaged groups, including Roma Limited progress in improving the efficiency of the health system by improving access and funding, and health outcomes Limited progress in establishing guidelines and criteria for setting the minimum wage.
+Limited progress in increasing the coverage and adequacy of the minimum income scheme Limited progress Limited progress in reforming the insolvency framework [] Some progress in strengthening the capacity of the Public Procurement Agency and contracting authorities and improving the design and control of public tendering procedures [] and limited progress in speeding up the introduction of e-procurement